Why Early Care Matters

 • Wear slippers with a proper sole indoors

-Essential oils such as cinnamon, ginger, or mugwort (properly diluted) may be helpful for those who tend to feel cold or experience cramping related to cold sensitivity.
+Essential oils such as cinnamon, ginger, or mugwort (properly diluted and topically applied) can be helpful for those who tend to feel cold or experience cramping related to cold sensitivity.

-Chronic digestive issues—bloating, loose stools, poor appetite, or fatigue after eating—can interfere with the body’s ability to extract nutrients needed for healthy cycles.
+Chronic digestive issues like bloating, loose stools, poor appetite, or fatigue after eating can interfere with the body’s ability to extract nutrients needed for healthy cycles.

 • Hormonal imbalance